Skills & Plugins

 Extend OpenClaw with Skills and create your own

 OpenClaw skills are plugins that add tools, knowledge, and workflows.
 To pick which skills to try, browse the full list of available skills from ClawHub (calendar, Slack, GitHub, smart home, and hundreds more).
 Install the ones you want with one command; use openclaw skills list to see what's already installed on your machine.
+For Model Context Protocol tool servers (a different wiring path from packaged skills), see the short MCP overview and the official CLI doc linked there.
 You can also write your own or run automation with them.

 If you're looking for a complete list of available OpenClaw skills so you can choose which ones to try, that list lives on ClawHub and in the community catalog.
 You can browse by category, search by name or use case, and install any skill with one command.

-npx clawdhub@latest install <skill-name>.
+openclaw skills install <skill-name>.
 Browse by category: Productivity, Dev & Infrastructure, Research, Media, Channels.Below is a sample of skills available on ClawHub.
 This list is for discovery only—we do not endorse or guarantee the security of any third-party skill.
 Always review a skill's SKILL.md and scripts before installing.
-See the Security guide.
+Follow Install ClawHub skills safely, plugin install policy, and the Security guide.
+To let agents draft skills under review, see Skill Workshop.

 Browse the full list, search, and install at clawhub.ai/skills.
 After you install skills, use openclaw skills list to see what's on your machine (see Check your installed skills below).
 To install and manage skills, see Using skills from ClawHub.